 The risk to the occupants is 15 times higher for smokers.
 Higher radon levels pose greater risks to the occupants and longer time exposed also adds greater risk.

 In general, homes in the Midwest are much more likely to have higher radon levels, due to the fact that we build most of our homes with basements, and also because Minnesota contains widespread low grade uranium and radium.
-About one out of three homes in Minnesota have radon levels above EPA guidelines.
+About one out of three homes in Minnesota has radon levels above EPA guidelines.

-Are some homes less likely to have radon?
+Are some homes less likely to have Radon?